oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 | Restrict Resource Movement    | You can't move a mount target in the security zone to a compartment that is not in the same security zone.                       |

 ### Vulnerability scanning
+Oracle Cloud Infrastructure (OCI) Vulnerability Scanning Service gives teams the confidence to develop their code on instances with the latest security patches and helps ensure a smooth transition to building production code.
+Combined with Oracle Cloud Guard, operations teams gain a unified view of all instances to quickly remediate any open ports or patch unsafe packages discovered by the Vulnerability Scanning Service.

+Vulnerability scannig fully supports Oracle Linux, CentOS, Ubuntu with partial support for Windows.
+In case of large number of Windows instances it's recommended to use additional endpoint security solution.
+Vulnerability scanning uses NVD, OVAL, CIS as sources for common vulnerabilities.

+Vulnerability scanning service is deployed in all Standard Landing Zones without requiring any customization for Sovereing Landing zone addon.

 ## Principle 4.
 Personal Requirements
 Oracle Cloud has a set of different cloud offerings including but not limited to [Public Cloud](https://www.oracle.com/cloud/public-cloud-regions/), [Oracle Alloy](https://www.oracle.com/cloud/alloy/), [EU Sovereign Cloud](https://www.oracle.com/cloud/eu-sovereign-cloud/), [OCI Dedicated Region](https://www.oracle.com/cloud/cloud-at-customer/dedicated-region/).
 Each of these have different contractual requirements for the operating personal maintaing services and providing support.
 For example in the case of EU Sovereign Cloud the realm is operated and support is provided by EU residennts employed by european Oracle legal entity to comply with GDPR requirements.